 - You think you would cut the trade if at $100 down, but you give it some room.

 - Then $150 comes, and you still believe that it’s just a little bit more.

 - By $200 you refuse to accept the loss.
 (Confirmation bias takeover)

 - You add to the position and the losses grow to $400…$600 or worse.
 You keep adding…eventually that day (hopefully)…maybe even the next or days later…you bail.

 - Again just an example, but perhaps you’ve already experienced it.

 Say you never add when you are down, you’ve got that skill down solid, but you still don’t want to lose or be wrong.

 So you hold your small position and your day trades become swing trades, and you just never get out.
 Not only is your energy consumed but so is your buying power.

-I know what it is like to lose a lot of money (the average individual’s annual salary) in a few minutes, and that same amount in a trade I could not let go of over the course of a week or more.
+I know what it is like to lose a lot of money in a few minutes as well as watching that amount evaporate over a few days in a trade I could not let go of over the course of a week.